Pandemic fallout: NCAA slashes distribution by $375 million

 The NCAA announced Thursday it will distribute $225 million to its Division I member schools in June, nearly two-thirds less than the $600 million scheduled to be handed out in installments from April to June.

-“From a conference office standpoint, we have to find innovative ways of assisting our schools in order to compensate for the lack of resources so we can continue the forward progression that we have in increasing our graduation rates and staying out of that APR threshold to where we’re not able to meet the minimum standard,” McClelland said.
-“We’ve made tremendous strides in the past.
-This is definitely a bump in the road, but we’re committed from a conference standpoint to assist schools in making sure we continue our forward progression.”

-Thomas applauded the NCAA for being fair and balanced “across the board from Power Five to FCS institutions.”
+“For us, a million dollars, that’s huge,” Atlantic Sun Commissioner Ted Gumbart said.

-Ohio State President Michael Drake, chairman of the NCAA board of governors, said the association will undertake cost-cutting measures to be determined in the upcoming weeks.
-He did not provide details.
+Ohio State President Michael Drake, chairman of the NCAA board of governors, said in statement the association will undertake cost-cutting measures to be determined in the upcoming weeks.

 “The association has prepared for a financial catastrophic event like the one we face now,” Drake said.
 “While we certainly have challenges ahead, we would be in a far worse position had it not been for this long-standing, forward-focused planning.”

-“Look at the breadth of the 90 championships and only maybe a half dozen that cover their own costs,” Shaheen said.
+“Look at the breadth of the 90 championships and only maybe a half dozen that cover their own costs,” he said.

 Shaheen said millions could potentially be saved on travel costs, amenities provided to athletes and maybe even cutting the number of teams selected to compete.